 This is the same reason why travel MLMs (like GoodLife USA) are so difficult.
 Those involve selling discounts as well and customers tend to be reluctant.

 Of course, this is only true if the discounts were average.
-If they were amazing, you could probably make sales easily.
-After all, Costco maintains an impressive membership and customers are basically paying to get discounts there too.
+If they were amazing, you would have a better chance of making sales.
+After all, Costco maintains an impressive membership and customers are basically paying to get discounts there too (still, membership with Costco is much cheaper, so the potential to make sales is going to depend on your audience).

 In the case of Team National, there isn’t much information, which is hardly encouraging.
 There are few people raving about the discounts that they’re received and some people suggest that the discounts aren’t very good.